 Transitions to postsecondary education

-KYAE Skills U is committed to moving more GED® graduates on to postsecondary education.
-The percentage of GED® graduates who went on to college increased from 21 percent in 2009 to 25 percent in 2015.
+KY Skills U is committed to moving more GED® graduates on to postsecondary education.
+The percentage of GED® graduates who went on to college increased from 26 percent in 2011 to 30 percent in 2015.